NEWEp. 004 — Cleopatra VII on You cannot rule what you cannot reachListen →

 Curated, not scheduled.

-No quota, no filler episode.
+No quota, no filler interview.
 A new one drops when we find a story worth 21 deliberate minutes.
 Not a minute before.

 Guests whose story we sat with.